 My Monmouth Beach Football Fathers

-For my own NFL appreciation, I credit my father and father-in-law — who were dedicated New York Giants fans.
+I love pro football.
+And for my NFL appreciation, I credit my father and father-in-law — who were dedicated New York Giants fans.
 And both were longtime Monmouth Beach residents.

 Looking at it now, I see that he was a travel trend-setter.
 In addition to getting perhaps sports’ most-sought ticket today, dad would use it to set up a pleasant, short pre-game vacation in Las Vegas or the Bahamas.
 The guy knew how to have fun.